mhbae-dev/markdown-note/README.md

 # Makrdown Note App

-Meme Generator that works with an external API to populate the page with random images.
-This project has been built to learn more about managing the state of form inputs and side effects in React using the useEffect() hook.
+A simple notes application using markdown.
+This project has been built to learn more about CRUD capabilities in React using local storage and State management in React.

 Visit this link to see the project live, [click here](https://markdown-note.vercel.app/)!